 6 Balancing Justice and Economics

-An inherent problem in any democracy based on a free market system is avoiding
+An inherent problem in any democracy based on open markets is avoiding the

 accumulations of extreme wealth that unleash monopolistic and corrupting influences.